everettvody/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 >The shared volume is **NOT available** in [build steps]({{site.baseurl}}/docs/codefresh-yaml/steps/build/).
 This is not a Codefresh limitation.
 Docker itself [does not allow volumes during builds](https://github.com/moby/moby/issues/14080).
 There is no folder `/codefresh/volume` inside a Dockerfile for you to access.

 You can also use [environment variables]({{site.baseurl}}/docs/codefresh-yaml/variables/) to share information between steps.
-All predefined environment variables are available to all steps, and each individual step can use `cf_export` to inject dynamically during the build process extra environment variables.
+All [predefined environment variables](https://codefresh.io/docs/docs/codefresh-yaml/variables/#system-provided-variables) are available to all steps, and each individual step can use `cf_export` to dynamically inject extra environment variables during the build process.

 ## Working with Codefresh pipelines